lolcommits/lolcommits.github.io/_includes/usage.md

 #### Advanced configuration

-Want to do something cray cray like adjusting camera delay, enabling an add-on or [animating commit gifs][animating]?
+Want to do something cray cray like adjusting camera delay, enabling an add-on or creating [animated commit GIFs][animating]?
 Check out how to [configure commit capturing][commit-capturing] or check out our small but growing list of [plugins][plugins-wiki].

 If you like to manage things with <a href="http://boxen.github.com">Boxen</a>, [try this module][boxen-module].